 - Frasier: Possibly one of the quickest Ironic Echoes ever:

-Oh, who knows why anybody does anything?
-Frasier:
+Niles: Oh, who knows why anybody does anything?

-) You see the thing is, it was just one phone call.
+Frasier: Remind me again what you do for a living?
+(Beat) You see the thing is, it was just one phone call.
 How can anyone make a sound judgment about another person on the basis of one phone call?
-Niles:

 - Heroes: After Hiro's countless "Comes Great Responsibility" quotes, Ando repeats many of them back at him to enlist him to help Hope.